|

 Sundial: Pause until next circle | Pause until next day/night circle. |

-Note: Whenever you use one of the first three commands, Sundial will be disabled.
+Note: Whenever you use one of the first three commands, Sundial will disable its automatic checks.

 Settings